jkomusin/356mini/README.md

 2. Plug in your ISP to the host computer
 3. Upload your generated keymain_NAME.hex file:
   * For avrdude, the following command should work (with the -p, -P, and -c flags changed as per the preceding backup instructions)
-  * Atmel Stuido also provides utilities for flashing firmware which may be useful if the Windows avrdude toolchain isn't working for you, but be aware it can further complicate using avrdude
+  * Atmel Studio also provides utilities for flashing firmware which may be useful if the Windows avrdude toolchain isn't working for you, but be aware it can further complicate using avrdude
 4. Congratulations, your 356 Mini has been remapped!